robb-j/husky-cms/README.md

 # Husky CMS

-Use [Trello](https://trello.com) as a CMS and use it to create & manage a website.
+Use [Trello](https://trello.com) as a CMS to create & manage a website.

 ## Features